forks-lab/stai-exporter/readme.md

 sudo apt-get install chia-exporter
 ```

+-->

 ## Usage

-First, install [chia-blockchain](https://github.com/STAI-Network/chia-blockchain).
-STAI exporter expects to be run on the same machine as the chia blockchain installation, and will use either the default chia config (`~/.chia/mainnet/`) or else the config located at `CHIA_ROOT`, if the environment variable is set.
+First, install [chia-blockchain](https://github.com/STATION-I/stai-blockchain).
+STAI exporter expects to be run on the same machine as the chia blockchain installation, and will use either the default chia config (`~/.stai/mainnet/`) or else the config located at `STAI_ROOT`, if the environment variable is set.

 `stai-exporter serve` will start the metrics exporter on the default port of `9914`.
 Metrics will be available at `<hostname>:9914/metrics`.